CaptainMeatloaf/TurtleBot/README.md

 	"permittedChannels": [ <channel IDs tags are allowed in here> ] },
   "database": {
-    "connectionString": "Filename=TurtleBot.db" //Or any other databse name/SQLite conenction string you desire }
+    "connectionString": "Filename=TurtleBot.db" //Or any other database name/SQLite conenction string you desire }
 }
 ```

 **DO NOT SHARE YOUR TOKEN WITH ANYBODY**

 Further instructions vary by your IDE.
-Project should open up straight away and bre ready to go in VS Code.
+Project should open up straight away and be ready to go in VS Code.